rameez16/Report/report_SOLID.md

     }
 }
 ```
-Now bank has revised its requirement and want to add one more account type named Student.One way to do this is to modify the current class and add one more if-else statement for student type.
+Now bank has revised its requirement and want to add one more account type named Student.
+One way to do this is to modify the current class and add one more if-else statement for student type.
 But this is a direct violation of OCP principle.
 We will be modifying the class here, which is not allowed.
 So how to re-design the code so that it obey OCP principle.
 Have a look at the classes given below.

 ```JAVA Interface ISavingAccount
 {